We have everything, and value nothing. AI, art, music, content and sabotage.

 The endless feed of art, images, reels, repetitive sound bytes, robotic text-to-speech voice-overs, it's all free (minus the device and wifi), and we give it so little worth.
 And by actively choosing a computer-made product over that of a human, I feel like we're devaluing ourselves.
 Intent should matter more.

 Sure, you could argue that it's evolution, baby!
 But it's not really though, is it, it's profit.
-And evolution, like tradition, is a poor excuse for bad behaviour.
+And evolution, like tradition, is a poor excuse for bad behaviour anyway.
 Are we really incapable of change?
 Do we not have minds of our own?
 Are we actually just machines acting on input?

 Rick Beato's video has a much more positive outlook than my post; he ends the video with a wish for us to turn off our phones and take the time to actually listen to a song or two.
 No skipping songs, no having it on in the background while we're working.
 Experience it while we still can.